geoscixyz/gpg/content/seismic/refraction/seismic_raw_refraction_data.rst

 This figure shows shorter segments of traces from 12 geophones.
 The signal amplitudes have been amplified, so all ground motions are visible.
 There are clear beginnings of ground motion for each trace, which appear later in time for traces farther from the source.
 Finding exactly what time the ground first moved at each geophone is called **first break picking**.
 It is not difficult in this case, but it can be challenging if signals are weak.
 Use radio buttons next to the figure to see the result of picking first breaks (also known as first arrivals) on this figure.
 Once the picks are chosen, it becomes evident that there is a definite pattern to the arrivals--there are straight lines joining the first breaks of several adjacent traces.
 The third radio button reveals straight line patterns emphasized by drawing red lines.

-We will learn that first arrivals are either direct signals (for near geophones) or refractions that have travelled along subsurface interfaces.
+We will learn that first arrivals are either direct signals (for near geophones) or refractions that have traveled along subsurface interfaces.
 The objective of seismic refraction surveys is to determine the geometry of subsurface interfaces, and this can be derived by analysis of the pattern of first arrivals.